sellenth/quoridor3d/README.md

 After you've started the backend, the game will be available at localhost:8008

 ### TODOs
-- [ ] disallow moves through walls
+- [x] disallow moves through walls
+- [ ] factor out board operations into new class
 - [ ] make fence number information dynamic
 - [x] when client disconnects, remove them from server's client list
 - [ ] win condition